Lynne Ingram is barred in Pennsylvania, New Jersey, and Florida.

-Lynne has an extraordinary background as a trial lawyer.
-Prior to joining CC&O, Lynne spent more than five years as a prosecutor at the District Attorney’s Office in Philadelphia, where she tried more than 40 felony jury trials and more than 100 felony bench trials.
-Lynne was appointed as a Special Assistant U.S. Attorney in the Eastern District of Pennsylvania, where she was assigned to a long term drug investigation and prosecution.
+Prior to joining CC&O, Lynne spent more than five years as a prosecutor at the District Attorney’s Office in Philadelphia, where she tried more than 40 felony jury trials to verdict, and more than 100 felony bench trials.
+She spent the majority of her time there in the Major Trials Unit, trying attempted murders and armed robberies, and in the Dangerous Drug Offenders Unit, investigating violent drug traffickers.
+Lynne was also appointed as a Special Assistant U.S. Attorney in the Eastern District of Pennsylvania, where she was assigned to a long-term prosecution of an international drug cartel.

-Lynne’s entire career has been in litigation, and her past experience allows her to bring a unique perspective to her cases.
-She understands what is truly important to her clients: frequent communication, responsiveness, and an understanding of their business objectives.
-Lynne’s practice is focused on efficient and effective management of time and resources, and she works closely with her clients to evaluate each case, balancing their business goals with the demands of the litigation.
+Lynne’s entire career has been in litigation.
+She appreciates what is truly important to her clients: frequent communication, responsiveness, and an understanding of their business objectives.
+Lynne’s practice is focused on efficient and effective problem solving, and she works closely with her clients to evaluate each case, balancing their business goals with the demands of the litigation.

 Lynne is a leader at CC&O, as well as in the defense bar.
-She began a Diversity & Inclusion Committee at CC&O, and currently sits as the co-chair of that Committee.
-Lynne is also very active in DRI, as the vice-chair of the Women in the Law (“WITL”) Networking Committee and as a member of the steering committee for the Fire Science and Litigation SLG of the Products Liability Committee.
+Lynne is a member of the Federation of Defense and Corporate Counsel (FDCC) – an invitation-only organization consisting of accomplished defense attorneys, corporate counsel, and insurance industry executives who have achieved professional distinction during their careers – and serves on the Admissions Committee and as Vice-Chair of the Construction Law Section.
+She began a Diversity & Inclusion Committee at CC&O, and sits as the co-chair of that Committee.
+Lynne is very active in DRI, as a vice-chair of the Women in the Law (WITL) Committee and as a member of the steering committee for the Fire Science and Litigation SLG of the Products Liability Committee.